cortexproject/cortex/docs/contributing/how-integration-tests-work.md

 ## How to run integration tests

 When integration tests run in CI, we build the Cortex docker image based on the PR code and then run the integration tests against it.
-On the contrary, when running tests **locally** you should first build the Cortex Docker image:
+When running tests **locally** you should build the Cortex Docker image first:

 ```
 make ./cmd/cortex/.uptodate